aws-samples/aws-refactoring-to-serverless/patterns/service_integration.md

 ### Advantages
 * You eliminate a run-time element (AWS Lambda) and thus reduce cost and run-time complexity.
+* You reduce a little latency by eliminating the extra service hop.

 ### Limitation
 * You might lose the ability to decouple the API syntax from Step Functions, e.g. by setting defaults or post-processing results in the Lambda function.